DarkRiftNetworking/DarkRift.Documentation/getting_started/4_first_network_code.md

     public static readonly ushort SpawnPlayerTag = 0;
 }
 ```
-And change the tag parameter in both of the Message.Create calls to: Tags.SpawnPlayerTag.
+And change the tag parameter in both of the `Message.Create` calls to: `Tags.SpawnPlayerTag`.

 ## Actually Spawning Players
 Now that we’ve written the server code for spawning players let’s add the **client** side code.
 Create a new file called `PlayerSpawner` in the Unity project and add the following code: